Roadblocks & Solutions

 Cons

-- −You MUST have new evidence — resubmitting the same evidence won't work
+- −You need new and relevant evidence — resubmitting the same evidence isn't enough

 - −Still requires gathering and submitting evidence